 Due to the ongoing COVID Pandemic, ILR has had to make temporary changes to the way that it provides programs and services for the safety of staff and consumers.
 We are evaluating our policies continuously during this time and make changes based on the advice of the medical community, Wisconsin DHS and the CDC.

 -All ILR offices are open and providing services.
-However, our buildings are closed to the general public.
+We are doing face to face meetings by appointments only.
 Please contact ILR by phone (608-787-1111), email (email@example.com) or via our website if you are need of information or services.

 -ILR’s Assistive Technology program is operating, as well as our donation program for durable medical equipment.
 Please call ahead prior to dropping off donations so that arrangements can be made.